oneananda/AWS_Operations/Learning/008 AWS API Gateway/README.md

 15. **Lack of Built-In Support for SOAP APIs:** If you’re working with older systems that use SOAP, API Gateway doesn’t natively support it, meaning you’ll have to create custom solutions or add a layer to handle it.

 ---

+## Advanced Concepts

+### Canary Deployments and Traffic Shifting

+Canary deployments in API Gateway allow you to release new API versions to a small subset of users before a full rollout.
+You can specify the percentage of traffic that should be routed to the new deployment while the rest continue using the stable version.

+---